 “However, the expected growth in scams would require added layers of data intelligence to assess the digital tools which are used to onboard and transact with the financial organisations, as well as to obtain a better holistic view of the intent and integrity of the individuals,” Lee cautioned.
 She added that being agile in harnessing new fraud prevention technology will also enable Malaysian financial institutions to stay one step of emerging fraud patterns, allowing them to gain the trust of their customers.

-Established more than 30 years ago, GBG specialises in several areas of research, namely fraud and compliance, identity verification, and location data intelligence.
+Established more than 30 years ago, GBG specialises in fraud and compliance, identity verification, and location data intelligence.
 You can find out more about GBG’s Future-Proofing Fraud Prevention in Digital Channels: Malaysia Financial Institution Study on its website.